Ricardo0621/Linux_guides/OpenSSH.md

 The single most important security configuration change that you can do is **setting PasswordAuthentication to no**.
 Only set it to no if you already established an ssh key connection.
 Make sure you can login with ssh before set it to no.

+The image below shows an stablished conection to the new port

 ![Connected to a new port](images/connected_new_port.jpg)